grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/saml-ui/index.md

    Learn more about [SAML organization mapping]({{< relref "../saml#configure-organization-mapping" >}}).

 1. If you want to limit the access to Grafana based on user's SAML organization membership, fill in the **Allowed organizations** field.
-1. Click **Next: Test and enable** and then click **Save and enable**.
+1. Click **Next: Test and enable**.

+### 5. Test And Enable Section

+1. Click **Save and enable**
-   1. If there are issues with your configuration, an error message will appear.
+   - If there are issues with your configuration, an error message will appear.
 Refer back to the previous steps to correct the issues and click on `Save and apply` on the top right corner once you are done.
 1. If there are no configuration issues, SAML integration status will change to `Enabled`.
    Your SAML configuration is now enabled.
 1. To disable SAML integration, click `Disable` in the top right corner.